-King County Sheriff denies reforms were left to ‘die on vine’ after shooting, says oversight ‘must be bargained’
+King County sheriff denies reforms were left to ‘die on vine’ after shooting

 “Allegations that reforms were left to die on the vine are simply not true,” she said.

 Johanknecht is working toward other reforms, including some of those called for in the OLEO report, she said.
-However, she told the county that some recommendations can’t be implemented without negotiations with the King County Police Officer’s Guild.
+However, she told the county that some recommendations can’t be implemented without negotiations with the King County Police Officers Guild.
 Those included an OLEO- and public-backed demand that the county do away with a negotiated 48-hour delay in compelling an officer’s statement after a shooting, for administrative purposes.

 “Oversight is important,” she said.
 “But it must be bargained.”